Tawfiq Titingan

 Tawfiq bin Abu Bakar Titingan (12 October 1963 – 14 March 2018) was a Malaysian politician who had served as the State Minister of Youth and Sports of Sabah from May 2013 to his death in office in March 2018 in the Barisan Nasional (BN) state administration under Chief Minister Musa Aman and Member of the Sabah State Legislative Assembly (MLA) for Apas from March 2004 to his aforementioned death.

-He has 12 siblings, several of them (Ahmad Bahrom, Salwa and Nizam) were also politicians.
+He has 12 siblings, several of them (Ahmad Bahrom and Nizam were also politicians, whilst Salwa was a civil servant).

 He died of colorectal cancer at the Prince Court Medical Centre in Kuala Lumpur on 14 March 2018, aged 54.